wix-incubator/wix-rest-docs/guides/API Query Language.md

     - `from`: Inclusive lower bound of the range.
     - `to`: Exclusive upper bound of the range.
 - `SCALAR`: Calculates a single numerical value from a dataset, with the total count, sum, average, min, or max, summarizing the dataset into one key metric.
-- "VALUE": Calculates metrics such as count for specific fields within a dataset.
+- `VALUE`: Calculates the distribution of a specific field's values within a dataset.

 ## The `search` section (Search object only)
 With `search`, you can filter for specific text within any searchable field, using the following: